 Lubricate your cables and apply grease to all grease zerks.
 I use this grease on my mower.

-Store Lawn Mower in a Dry Cool Place
+Store the Lawn Mower in a Dry Cool Place

 Add Rodent Prevention Method

 Protect your lawn mower from mice and other rodent infestations.
-A lot of our wires are coated with a soy product as manufactures follow more environmentally friendly practices and use renewable products.
+A lot of our wires are coated with soy products as manufactures follow more environmentally friendly practices and use renewable products.
 This soy product is an edible material that rodents like to chew on.

 Keep Your Cub Cadet Mower Under Cover